hobarthackerspace/hobarthackerspace.github.io/index.md

 We’re open to current financial members and their sponsored guests.
 Sponsoring means that the sponsor vouches for and takes responsibility for the guest's activities.

 On Thursday evenings between 7:00pm & 9:00pm, visitors are also welcome.
-The doors are not open; visitors should ask to be signed in by a member who will then look after you.
+A member can open the door, sign you in and look after you during your visit.

-*11-June-2026*
+*30-June-2026*

 *Brian Marriott<br>
 Public Officer<br>